DavidBrown-0223/DavidBrown_Portfolio/README.md

 - Peer review and informal feedback from classmates
 - Online forums like Stack Overflow for debugging code issues
 - Sports media sites (e.g., Basketball Reference) to validate findings

+#### Results:
+1. Underrated Scorers Over the Years: Players like Tracy McGrady (2003) and Bradley Beal (2021) posted elite scoring seasons (32.1 and 31.3 PPG respectively) but were overlooked for MVP awards.
+This suggests that team success and all-around performance often weigh heavier than raw scoring when it comes to MVP voting.
+2. Home-Court Advantage Trends: From 2003 to 2022, the home team win rate fluctuated between 53.7% and 61.4%.
+A sharp decline occurred during the 2020 and 2021 pandemic seasons, dropping below 55% due to the absence of fans and altered playing conditions.
+Home-court advantage rebounded in 2022 to 58.9%, showing how environmental factors affect performance.
+3. Teams with the Most Close-Game Wins: The Boston Celtics led all teams with 292 close-game wins, followed by the Dallas Mavericks (287) and Miami Heat (278).
+These results reflect strong late-game execution, but may also point to consistently tight contests rather than dominant play styles.
+4. Evolution of Three-Point Shooting: The average number of 3-point attempts per game more than doubled from 2003 to 2022, rising from around 15 attempts to over 34.
+This trend mirrors a league-wide shift toward analytics-driven offense and greater emphasis on perimeter scoring.
+A plateau in 2020–2022 suggests a potential strategic ceiling has been reached.

 ***
 #### NCAA 2025 Basketball Season Tableau Project